-but she gives us, through all her domains, the most beautiful and diversified proofs of an adherence to a settled order, by which new combinations are continually brought out.
+And therefore, when we meet with such an excellent passage as this :-\ a theory of 'development,' which would obliterate all idea of species, by supposing that the more compound animal forms were developments of their simple ancestors.
+For such an hypothesis, Nature gives us no evidence: but she gives us, through all her domains, the most beautiful and diversified proofs of an adherence to a settled order, by which new combinations are continually brought out.
 In this order, the lowest grades of being have certain characters, above which they do not rise, but propagate beings as simple as themselves.
 Above them are others which, passing through stages in their infancy equal to the adult condition of those below them, acquire, when at maturity, a perfection of organs peculiarly their own.
 Others again rise above these, and their structures become more gradually compound; till, at last, it may be said that the simpler animals represent, as in a glass, the scattered organs of the higher races."

-- When we read such a passage as this, and confess, as we must, its truth, we cannot help sighing over certain expressions in it, which do unintentionally coincide with the very theory which Professor Harvey denies.
+"Thus it is that Nature advances step by step, gradually bringing out, through successive stages of being, new organs and new faculties; and leaving, as she moves along, at every step, some animals which rise no higher, as if to serve for landmarks of her progress through all succeeding time.
+And this it is which makes the study of comparative anatomy so fascinating.
+Not that I mean to favour ally coincide with the very theory which Professor Harvey denies.
 Is this progress supposed to take place in time and space?-or in the mind of a Being above time and space, who afterwards reduces to act and fact, in time and space, just so much and no more of that progress as shall seem good to Him, some here, some there; not binding Himself to begin at the lowest, and end with the highest, but compensating and balancing the lower with the higher in each successive stage of our planet?
-This last is what the Professor really means, we doubt not: but then, would that he had said boldly, that "God," and not "Nature," is the agent.
+This last is what the Professor really means, I doubt not: but then, would that he had said boldly, that "God," and not "Nature," is the agent.
 So would he have raised at once the whole matter from the ground of destiny to that of will, from the material and logical ground to the moral and spiritual, from time and space into ever-present eternity.
-To us it seems (to sum up, in a few words, what we have tried to say) that such development and progress as have as yet been actually discovered in nature, have been proved, especially by Professor Sedgwick and Mr. Hugh Miller, to bear every trace of having been produced by successive acts of thought and will in some personal mind; which, however boundlessly rich and powerful, is still the Archetype of the human mind; and therefore (for to this we boldly confess we have been all along tending) probably capable, without violence to its properties, of becoming, like the human mind, IN-CARNATE.
+To me it seems (to sum up, in a few words, what I have tried to say) that such development and progress as have as yet been actually discovered in nature, have been proved, especially by Professor Sedgwick and Mr. Hugh Miller, to bear every trace of having been produced by successive acts of thought and will in some personal mind; which, however boundlessly rich and powerful, is still the Archetype of the human mind; and therefore (for to this I boldly confess I have been all along tending) probably capable, without violence to its properties, of becoming, like the human mind, INCARNATE.